kendo-labs/kendo-bootstrapper/kendosrc/docs/api/web/grid.md

 ### columns.groupHeaderTemplate `String|Function`

-The [template](/api/framework/kendo#methods-template) which is used to render the group header when the grid is grouped by the column [field](#configuration-columns.field).
+The [template](/api/framework/kendo#methods-template) which renders the group header when the grid is grouped by the column [field](#configuration-columns.field).
 By default the name of the field and the current group value is displayed.

 The fields which can be used in the template are: